 Because these intensities are estimated for groups which contain a huge number of different products they aren’t particularly accurate for any given product.
 They are however a great starting point for understanding how we can use expenditure to calculate footprints.
 The weighted average for spending across all six groups is 0.47 kg CO2e/$, so roughly every two dollars spent on products in 2005 resulted in 1 kg CO2e of supply chain emissions.

-The difference between each group reflects how carbon intensive their production is relative to final price.
 For example, household goods like linen and furniture are often carbon intensive to produce but relatively inexpensive, resulting in high carbon intensity per dollar spent.
 The opposite is true of medical spending in which expensive things, like medicines and personal care products, are less carbon intensive to produce thus resulting in low-carbon intensity per dollar spent.

 Applying average intensities like the ones above is effective for broad calculations at a national level, but limited for individual products.
 To use this approach for specific products one needs access to a full IO-LCA model.
 Such models often have hundreds of sectors and have been developed by academics in many countries including Japan, Germany, the UK and US.
 A European wide model is currently being developed in the EXIOPOL project.
 While the best publicly available example is Carnegie Mellon University’s EIOLCA.net which has a US model with over 400 sectors, and is available for non-commercial use.